 The target group is doctoral students involved in register-based research within their research training.
-Eligible applicants are doctoral students and future doctoral students at a Swedish university.
-Registered doctoral students will have an advantage in the application process, but current enrolment is not an absolute requirement when applying for this programme.
-Applicants should not have passed half-time of their doctoral education.
+Eligible applicants are doctoral students registered at a Swedish university.

 There have been three previous calls within SINGS 1 (administrated from Department of Medicine, KI); Cohort 1 (spring semester 2010─spring semester 2012) when 30 students were admitted, Cohort 2 (spring semester 2011─spring semester 2013) when 19 where admitted and Cohort 3 (spring semester 2013─fall semester 2014) when 28 where admitted.

-Within SINGS 2 (administrated from Institute of Environmental Medicine, KI) the first cohort (fall semester 2014─fall semester 2016), with 28 students have been admitted.
-Next call will be during the academic year 2015.
+Within SINGS 2 (administrated from Institute of Environmental Medicine, KI) 28 doctoral students were admitted to the first cohort (fall semester 2014─fall semester 2016).
+In the second cohort (spring semester 2016-spring semester 2018), 25 doctoral students were admitted.

 Administrative Organisation and Steering Group